luojiahai/luojiahai.github.io/content/about.md

 personality is Architect [INTJ-A](https://www.16personalities.com/intj-personality/).

 I completed studies in Computer Science at the University of Melbourne.
 I am working professionally in the computer industry.
-Checkout the [Résumé](/resume) for my professional profile.
+Checkout the [Profile](/profile) page for my professional profile.

 I find joy in the culinary world, indulging in cooking, experimenting with recipes, savouring diverse cuisines, and discovering eateries.
 I immensely enjoy yum-cha, barbecue, and fried chicken.